-Butter pecan is one of those flavors that I think is often over looked.
-And maybe it’s because people just aren’t doing it right!
+Butter pecan cookies are one of my favorites!
+I feel like butter pecan is one of those flavors that is often over looked.
+Perhaps this is because people just aren’t doing it right!
 I mean, the last time I had butter pecan ice cream it mostly tasted like vanilla ice cream with a few nuts in it.
 REAL butter pecan flavor should be rich, buttery, and have a toasted nut flavor.

 First, you’re going to toast your pecans in a pan with a little butter, sugar, and cinnamon.
 This is going to bring out the nutty flavor of the pecans.
-Once cooled, they should be nice and crispy.
+Then, once cooled, they should be nice and crispy.
 After all, you don’t want soft nuts in your cookies.
-Just be careful not to let them burn.
-For some tips on how to brown butter read this.
+Just be careful not to burn your pecans!

 - 1 ¾ cup pecan halves